 Image Source

-Get the most of Russian New Year’s eve fun on the ride in local trains.
+Get the most of Russian New Year’s Eve fun on the ride on local trains.
 Celebrate New Year with vodka and guests on the train.
 Drinking publicly in trains is legal here.
 Kick back to your destination by an overnight train in Russia.

-New Year is Russia’s favorite holiday and the natives put every effort to make it traveler’s favorite too.
-It is a commemoration of 3 celebrations- Christmas, New Year, and Winter Solstice.
+New Year is Russia’s favourite holiday, and the natives make every effort to make it a traveller’s favourite, too.
+It commemorates three celebrations—Christmas, New Year, and Winter Solstice.
 The streets are illuminated to the core.
-Trimmings like wooden toys, lights, fruits, sweets, glass balls etc. on fir-tree adds to the impressive decor.
+Trimmings like wooden toys, lights, fruits, sweets, glass balls, etc., on fir trees add to the impressive decor.

-The celebration resonates with Kremlin chimes at midnight, right when both the hands of the clock meets.
-No other time is better to visit Russia than on the New Year’s Eve but be sure to book in advance to avoid hiked prices!
-Plan your trip to Russia with TravelTriangle and experience the best in this glorious and charming country with your loved ones!
+The celebration resonates with Kremlin chimes at midnight, right when both hands of the clock meet.
+No other time is better to visit Russia than on New Year’s Eve, but be sure to book in advance to avoid hiked prices!
+Plan your trip to Russia and experience the best in this glorious and charming country with your loved ones!

 Frequently Asked Questions About Russian New Year